 Survey for occurrences statewide to advance documentation and classification of pitch pine-oak-oak-heath rocky summits.
 A statewide review of pitch pine-oak-heath rocky summits is desirable.
 Continue searching for large sites in good condition (A- to AB-ranked).

 Research the composition of pitch pine-oak-heath rocky summits statewide in order to characterize variations.
 Collect sufficient plot data to support the recognition of several distinct pitch pine-oak-heath rocky summits based on composition and by ecoregion.
 Research is needed to confirm the existence of heath-dominated summits (i.e., "heath balds") and oak dominated summits (e.g., "scrub oak balds" or "red oak rocky summits") and to assess these as potential new community types.
+Research the susceptibilty of this community to southern pine beetle infestation.

 This community is currently known from the Catskill Peaks of the Appalachian Plateau in Ulster and Greene Counties, the Hudson Valley in Orange and Ulster Counties, the Taconic Highlands in Dutchess County, the Hudson Highlands in Orange and Putnam Counties, and the eastern Adirondack foothills in Washington County.